Commercial Insurance

 1. Law Enforcement Liability

 Law enforcement liability is the most specialized — and often the most critical — coverage for any public entity with a police department or sheriff's office.
 It covers civil rights claims, excessive force allegations, wrongful arrest, false imprisonment, malicious prosecution, and Section 1983 federal civil rights claims.
+Standard commercial general liability policies specifically exclude intentional acts and civil rights violations.
+Without law enforcement liability coverage, your city or county is self-insuring against some of its most significant exposures.

 2. Public Officials Errors & Omissions (E&O)